 If you want to win the war on mold, a good start is to invest in an air purifier.
 Because mold can be very tricky and difficult to remove, having an air purifier in each room of your home can help tremendously.
 An effective air purifier uses HEPA filtration to capture and remove mold spores.

 Air purifiers are the easiest and most cost effective way to combat the fungus.
 There are many major brands that offer quiet, reliable, and energy efficient purifiers at affordable prices such as Airpura and Alen.
-Visit our Top 5 Air Purifiers page to see which mold air purifier will benefit you the most.

 2. Reduce excess moisture